EilidhClemie/MCA-2023/Week9.md

 ### *Come Together*
 ![CT_CHROMA](https://github.com/EilidhClemie/MCA-2023/assets/145780245/b80fbf0b-6ad7-4491-aaba-719aa230a062)

 From analysing the histograms for the chromagrams of each track, a few of the following observations can be made.
-* The
+Chromagrams communicate the strength of pitches within the song, captuing the melodic characterisitcs of each track.
+Therefore, the histograms display the pitch differences between each of the tracks.
+For example, we see that the notes within *Come Together* predominate around